 The venues (outdoor and indoor) in which we all recreate can be potentially dangerous places and we all know that accidents can happen.

 The ACC’s first goal is always to prevent accidents and injuries through safety education and leadership training.
-But the Club also carries a comprehensive liability insurance policy that covers all members, contractors and employees in case they are named in a lawsuit following an accident.
+But the Club also carries a comprehensive liability insurance policy that covers its members leading or involved in running an ACC trip/event, and its contractors and employees in case they are named in a lawsuit following an accident.